 What Is It?

 Arthritis involves inflammation of the joints that causes pain and swelling.
 Although many people believe arthritis is a disease of old age, various forms of arthritis can affect just about anyone at any age.
 When arthritis occurs in children younger than age 16, it is called juvenile arthritis.
-Approximately 285,000 children in the United States have some form of the disease.
+A CDC survey in 2007 estimated that 294,000 children in the United States have some form of the disease.

 The most common forms of juvenile arthritis are: